Ora (Rita Ora album)

-Ora (stylised as ORA) is the debut studio album by British singer Rita Ora.
+Ora is the debut studio album by British singer Rita Ora.
 It was released on 24 August 2012 through Roc Nation and Columbia Records.
 Musically, Ora is mainly a pop album that incorporates dance elements.
+For the recording of Ora, Ora enlisted the help of producers such as will.i.am, The-Dream, The Runners, The Monarch, Stargate, Chase & Status, Greg Kurstin, Jules De Martino and Diplo.

-The album's release was preceded by two singles—"How We Do (Party)" and "R.I.P."—both of which entered the UK Singles Chart at number 1 and achieved standard chart positions in charts abroad.
+The album's release was preceded by two singles — "How We Do (Party)" and "R.I.P." — both of which peaked atop the UK Singles Chart and achieved standard chart positions in charts worldwide.
 The album also includes the DJ Fresh collaboration, "Hot Right Now", which is featured as a bonus track.
-The album debuted at number 1 on the UK Albums Chart and was certified platinum by the British Phonographic Industry.
+Ora debuted at number 1 on the UK Albums Chart and was certified platinum by the British Phonographic Industry.
+It also peaked at number two in Ireland and reached Gold status in New Zealand.

 Background and development

 In 2008, Ora signed to American record label, Roc Nation.
 She recorded an album's worth of material with a view to release it, but her label advised against it.
 Instead Ora began work on different songs to be included on her debut album.

-For the recording of the album, Ora enlisted the help of producers such as will.i.am, The-Dream, The Runners, The Monarch, Stargate, Chase & Status, Greg Kurstin, Jules De Martino and Diplo.

-Ora described the album cover as: "Everything was inspired basically by being bossy, by being independent, and by taking your own.
+The covert art was photographed by Zoe McConnell.
+Ora described it as: "Everything was inspired basically by being bossy, by being independent, and by taking your own.
 We made sure that everything had character."
-She explained the title of the album: "Ora is my surname, but it also means time in my country, Kosovo, in Albanian, and it definitely took me a long time to get this album – three years to be exact."
-On 22 July 2012, the official deluxe version album cover was revealed.
+She also explained the title of the album: "Ora is my surname, but it also means time in my country, Kosovo, in Albanian, and it definitely took me a long time to get this album – three years to be exact."